How to Become a Police Officer in Montana

 - Be a resident of Montana

-- Meet stringent vision requirements
+- Meet the department’s vision requirements

 - Complete a panel interview as well as two personality profiles

 Successful candidates complete 12 weeks of training in the law enforcement officer basic training course, followed by an additional nine weeks of advanced training with the Montana Highway Patrol Recruit Academy.
 This is followed by a further nine weeks of field-training.
+After graduating from the training academy, Montana state troopers earn a starting salary of $23.32 per hour.2

 Montana Sheriff Deputy Requirements